 My 4 Day Cash Machine experiment has run its full course and I’ve got the results.

-Much to my disappointment, Frank Kern’s 4 Day Cash Machine is not magic.
+Much to my disappointment, Frank Kern’s 4 Day Cash Machine is not magic (my results might have been better if I had implemented it like this!)
 The cold, dead, untargeted list I used it on did not suddenly start beating new life and buying products as fast as I could process the payments.
 But, there were some surprises that give me confidence that it will be useful in the future when I am better prepared to take advantage of it.
 (My list building efforts are underway!)

 Before I give you my detailed assessment of the 4 Day Cash Machine in action, let me break down my results.